Eugeniia/evgeniiagolovina.github.io/index.md

 **2012 &ndash; 2014**<br/>
 **Professional Communication Translator**. *Saint Petersburg State University, English & Russian*<br/>
+Diploma work in translation of “Raman Spectroscopy in Art and Archaeology: A New Light on Historical Mysteries” (chapter 5 of the book “Frontiers of Molecular Spectroscopy”) (Oxford, Elsevier, 2009, pp.133-164)<br/>

 **2008 &ndash; 2012**<br/>
 **BSc**. *Saint Petersburg State University, Biology*<br/>